sbcshop/3.2_Touchsy_HAT_Resistive_Hardware/README.md

 # 3.2_Touchsy_HAT_Resistive_Hardware
 Touchsy HAT - the perfect solution for users who want to mount the display on their single-board computers.
-Here are the features and specifications that make Touchsy HAT a unique and must-have accessory for Raspberry Pi 4, 3, and other compatible single-board computers.
+Touchsy HAT a unique and must-have accessory for Raspberry Pi 4, 3, and other compatible single-board computers.

 In this github repo you will find hardware files for 3.2" Touchsy HAT Resistive.